andre-ye/andre-ye.github.io-retired/docs/reading-list.md

 - *Sex and the Failed Absolute* by Slavoj Žižek
 - *Absolute Recoil: Towards a New Foundation of Dialectical Materialism* by Slavoj Žižek
 - *Introduction to Metaphysics* by Martin Heidegger

-- *Being and Time* by Martin Heidegger
+Ethics
+- "Modern Moral Philosophy", Elizabeth Anscombe
+- *The Poverty of Ethics*, Anat Matar
-- *Phenomenology of the Spirit* by Georg Hegel
+- *Sex and the Failed Absolute* by Slavoj Žižek

 Postmodernism, Post-structuralism
 - *Discipline and Punish* by Michel Foucault